-The Partnership has ensured that the system itself is accessible.
+The Partnership will continue to try to ensure that the system is as accessible as possible to any applicant who wants to use it.
 Easy to read guides explaining how the scheme works will be sent to all customers when they request an application form and once they are registered.
 All forms and guides will be available on request in other formats and languages.